Rangers vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 - When it comes to hitting the over, the Rangers and their opponents are 3-7-0 in their last 10 games with a total.

-- The Rangers have a record of 4-1-0 ATS over their last 10 games.
+- The Rangers have five wins against the spread in their last six chances.

 Rangers Betting Records & Stats

-- The Rangers have won 20 of the 30 games they were favored on the moneyline this season (66.7%).
+- The Rangers are 21-10 in games they were favored on the moneyline (winning 67.7% of those games).

-- Texas has a record of 15-4 when playing as moneyline favorites with odds of -155 or shorter (78.9% winning percentage).
+- Texas has gone 16-4 (winning 80% of its games) when playing as moneyline favorites of -150 or shorter.

-- Based on this matchup's moneyline, the Rangers have an implied win probability of 60.8%.
+- The implied moneyline probablility in this matchup gives the Rangers a 60% chance to win.

-- In the 55 games in which oddsmakers have set an over/under for Texas, it has combined with opponents to go over the total 31 times (31-22-2).
+- Texas has had an over/under set by oddsmakers 56 times, and have combined with opponents to go over the total in 32 of those games (32-22-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!